casspop/primerCop/README.md

 ## A primer watchdog for a Hornady Lock-n-Load AP press

 If you forget to press the handle forward at the end of a loading cycle, the primer is not seated in the case.

-In a progressive press this is a problem.
+On a progressive press this is a problem.
 It is a problem because the next step in the process is loading powder.
 If there is not a primer plugging the primer cup, when your 'finished' round is ejected into the tray, powder starts falling out the case generally making a mess.